1,000+ Opportunities

 South Arts is funded in part by the National Endowment for the Arts as well as other public and private sources.
 National Endowment for the Arts Logo The Andrew W. Mellon Foundation Doris Duke Charitable Foundation logo

-Based on current listing details, eligibility includes: Professional visual artists residing in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, or Tennessee.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Professional visual artists residing in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, or Tennessee.
+Confirm the full requirements in the official notice before applying.